amanarora9848/AI_Planning_Assignment1_UniGe/README.md

 ### Generating Plans:

-The script `generate_plan.sh` can be used to generate plans for the given base pddl+ domain and problems with or without using an optimizer, and can also calculate metrics like mean and standard deviation for given data points specific to an optimizer, if used.
+The script `generate_plan.sh` can be used to generate plans for the given base pddl+ domain and problems with or without using an optimizer.

 For help regarding running the generate_plan.sh script, run the following command:
 ```bash